earthcube/scheduler/dagster/implnets/deployment/README_LOCAL_DEVELOPMENT.md

 ### customizing the configs
 for local development three configs

-* gleanerconfigs.yaml gleaner/nabu
+* configs/PROJECT/gleanerconfigs.yaml gleaner/nabu
-* nabuconfigs.yaml - gleaner/nabu
+* configs/PROJECT/nabuconfigs.yaml - gleaner/nabu
-* workspace.yaml -- dagster
+* configs/PROJECT/workspace.yaml -- dagster

+### Editing/testing code

+if you run pygen, then you need to go to

 ### MOVING TO PRODUCTION